Apang20/quote-generator/README.md

 ## Technologies
-- JavaScript
+- JavaScript with
 - External APIs